Jaimeloeuf/scroll-faster/README.md

 - [ ] Shortcut for cursor to follow movement instead of being left behind at original position by default

 ## Release Notes
+### 0.1.1
+- Minor bug fix to upgrade vs code engine version
+- Cleaned up logging code to make it more discreet.
+- Added new npm script for vsce publishing workflow

 ### 0.1.0
 Initial release with basic fast scrolling and scrollByLines setting.